Jefferson County Court Records Search

 WisconsinCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on WisconsinCourts.us are subject to the Terms of Service and Privacy Notice.

-Jefferson County sits in southeastern Wisconsin with its county seat in the city of Jefferson.
-The county’s Circuit Court, operating through four branches, handles the full range of criminal, civil, family, traffic, and probate matters.
-Several municipal courts within the county — in Fort Atkinson, Lake Mills, Watertown, Jefferson, Oakland, and Palmyra — adjudicate local ordinance violations.
-The Clerk of Courts Office at the Jefferson County Courthouse serves as the central repository for circuit court case files, while the Register of Deeds handles vital records and the Register in Probate manages estate and guardianship filings.
+Jefferson County sits in southeastern Wisconsin, with the city of Jefferson as its county seat.
+The county's Circuit Court runs four branches that together cover criminal, civil, family, traffic, and probate matters.
+Municipal courts in Fort Atkinson, Lake Mills, Watertown, Jefferson, Oakland, and Palmyra handle local ordinance violations separately.
+The Clerk of Courts Office at the Jefferson County Courthouse is the central keeper of circuit court case files, the Register of Deeds holds vital records, and the Register in Probate manages estate and guardianship filings.

 How to Look Up a Court Case in Jefferson County?

-There are three primary ways to search for a Jefferson County court case: online through WCCA, in person at the courthouse, or by submitting a written request.
+You can search Jefferson County court cases in three main ways: online through WCCA, in person at the courthouse, or by submitting a written request.

 Online Search via WCCA

-The Wisconsin Circuit Court Access website allows anyone to search case records by party name, date of birth, case number, or county.
-Search results display party names, case type, charges, case status, and scheduled hearings.
+Start with the Wisconsin Circuit Court Access website.
+You can search by party name, date of birth, case number, or county.
+Results include party names, case type, charges, status, and upcoming hearings.
 WCCA covers most case types filed in Wisconsin circuit courts.
-Dismissed or acquitted misdemeanor and felony cases display for two years, while other case types remain visible for the full retention period of the case file.
+Dismissed or acquitted misdemeanor and felony cases stay visible for two years; other case types remain available for the case file's full retention period.

 In-Person Access

-A public access computer terminal is available in the Clerk of Courts Office, Room C1080 of the Jefferson County Courthouse.
-Visitors can search case information, review docket entries, and check court dates at no charge during office hours.
+A free public access computer terminal is available in the Clerk of Courts Office, Room C1080 of the Jefferson County Courthouse.
+You can search case records, review docket entries, and check court dates there during office hours.

 Clerk of Courts Office